yPhil-gh/Emulsion/README.md

 Emulsion:
 - Unifies all *your* emulators in a single interface
-- Lets you precisely select game cover art from multiple backends
+- Lets you *precisely* select game cover art from multiple backends

 These features set it apart from solutions that:
 - Manage emulators (which Emulsion doesn't do)
 - Handle controller configuration (often unreliably)
 - Handle cover art downloads automatically / unattended / externally without selection options

-What's more, Emulsion is *reproductible*: Thanks to its single **standard** config file, you can install a full gaming PC in one command.
+What's more, Emulsion is *reproductible*: Thanks to its single **standard** config file, you can install a full gaming PC in one command. and it-won't-move ; At least that's the idea.

 ## Installation